itsshaikaslam/FinalAdPodStitchingServer/my-project/Deliverables/ApplicationSummary.md

-### 2) The Final Solution
+### 2) The Final Solution:
 2.1) A list of which servers to activate: The Output is in optimization_result_json file in this Deliverable folder.
 2.2) The final assignment of each DMA to an activated server: The Output is in optimization_result_json file in this Deliverable folder.
 2.3) A cost breakdown: Total Setup Cost, Total Delivery Cost, and the final minimized Total Cost: The Output is in Output_Cost_breakdown Image file in this Deliverable folder.